opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 **Implication of the defendant’s submission of no case to answer**

 3       Before I deal with the above issues, I would like to address the implication of the defendant’s submission of a no case to answer at the close of the plaintiffs’ case.
-I had previously dealt with the principles applicable to a no case to answer submission in _Lena Leowardi v Yeap Cheen Soo_ [2014] SGHC 44 at [18]–[22].
+I had previously dealt with the principles applicable to a no case to answer submission in _Lena Leowardi v Yeap Cheen Soo_ <span class="citation">[2014] SGHC 44</span> at [18]–[22].
 When the defendant mounted a no case to answer submission, he in effect elected not to call evidence.
 The result is that the plaintiffs only need to make out a _prima facie_ case to succeed in the suit.
 Furthermore, I must assume that any evidence led by the plaintiffs is true, unless it is inherently incredible or out of all common sense or reason.

 4       Nevertheless, this does not free the plaintiffs from their burden of proof.
 They must still prove all the essential elements of their claim based on the totality of their evidence although this is subject to the court’s minimum evaluation.
 Bearing these principles in mind, I shall proceed to deal with the